Skip to Content

 A Trusted Resource for Estate Valuation in Southern Maine

-Estate situations often involve both emotional and financial considerations.
-A clear, credible residential appraisal provides a stable foundation for decision-making and settlement.
-LM Appraisals serves homeowners, attorneys, and fiduciaries throughout York and Cumberland Counties with professional property appraisals in Southern Maine.
+LM Appraisals serves homeowners, attorneys, and fiduciaries throughout York County, Cumberland County, and communities including Portland, South Portland, Westbrook, Gorham, and Windham with professional property appraisal services in Southern Maine.
 If you need an estate appraisal for probate, trust administration, or a date of death valuation, we are available to discuss your situation and outline the next steps.

 Schedule Your Trusted Estate Appraisal Today.